feos-org/feos/README.md

 pip install git+https://github.com/feos-org/feos
 ```

-This command builds the package without link-time optimization (LTO) which results in considerably worse performance.
+This command builds the package without link-time optimization (LTO) that can be used to increase the performance further.
 See the *Building from source* section for information about building the wheel including LTO.

 ### Building from source